Dental Nerve Damage Attorney in Santa Clarita

 - Numbness

-Inferior Alveolar Nerve Damage Symptoms
+Recognizing Inferior Alveolar Nerve Damage Symptoms

 Your inferior alveolar nerve provides sensation to the chin, lower teeth, lower jaw, and lower lip; damage to this nerve can cause: